notwindstone/prevent-spam-bots/README.md

 ## Why does it use a shitty strategy to detect bots?

 Unfortunately, the telegram bot api doesn't fire `new_chat_member` events in supergroups.
 And somehow this shitty api doesn't even provide a method to fetch all chat members.
-I was too lazy to write a workaround for this.
+I was too lazy to write a better workaround for this.

 ## Screenshots